aarontovars/mercure/docs/monitoring.rst

 ======================================== ===========================================================================
-mercure.router.main.incoming.series      Number series in the incoming folder waiting for completion mercure.router.main.incoming.files       Number of received DICOM files waiting in the incoming folder mercure.router.main.events.run           Triggered when the router checks for incoming files (value=1) mercure.router.main.events.boot          Triggered when the router is started (value=1) mercure.router.main.events.shutdown      Triggered when the router shuts down (value=1)
+mercure.router.main.incoming.series      Number series in the incoming folder waiting for completion mercure.router.main.incoming.files       Number of received DICOM files waiting in the incoming folder mercure.router.main.processing.series    Number series in the processing folder being processed mercure.router.main.processing.files     Number of DICOM files in the processing folder mercure.router.main.outgoing.series      Number series in the outgoing folder to be dispatched mercure.router.main.outgoing.files       Number of DICOM files in the outgoing folder mercure.router.main.success.series       Number series in the success folder for completed series mercure.router.main.success.files        Number of DICOM files in the success folder mercure.router.main.error.series         Number series in the error folder for series not parsed/dispatched mercure.router.main.error.files          Number of DICOM files in the error folder mercure.router.main.discard.series       Number series in the discard folder for discarded series mercure.router.main.discard.files        Number of DICOM files in the discard folder mercure.router.main.events.run           Triggered when the router checks for incoming files (value=1) mercure.router.main.events.boot          Triggered when the router is started (value=1) mercure.router.main.events.shutdown      Triggered when the router shuts down (value=1)